BrandynCoverdill/mock-e-shop/README.md

-# React Template
+# Mock eShop

-This template provides a fast way to start creating new apps with React.
+A mock e-shop project that allows users to view products, add to their cart, view their cart, and proceed to buy those products.

+This project is a lesson from The Odin Project, listed [here](https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart).

 ## Installed Packages

-This template has the following packages installed:
+This app has the following packages installed:

 - @emotion/react
 - @emotion/styled